 Financial literacy or the education on the management of personal finances is enormously important.
 According to the Higher Education Services Committee (HESC), the State agency that helps people pay for college by administering the Tuition Assistance Program (TAP) and guaranteeing student loans:

-- 75% of students are not ready to deal with the financial challenges ahead
+- 75% of students are not ready to deal with the financial challenges ahead of them?

 - 62% of final year students have 4 credit cards or more?